codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 </script>

 The `class` keyword is used to create an object named `Thing` which serves as a sketch.
-It does not have detail `color` and `age`; Instead a `constructor` is used to bind `givenColor` and `givenAge` when an actual object is created later.
+It does not have detail `color` and `age`; Instead, a `constructor` is used to bind `givenColor` and `givenAge` when an actual object is created later.

 And then we've created 2 objects using the keyword `new`, the sketch's name, and feeding detail `color` and `age` of each object.
-By creating objects this way, we don't have to write much repetitive code like variable names and the function `whisper` which are the same in the actual objects.
+By creating objects this way, we don't have to write much repetitive code like variable names and the function `whisper` which behaves the same in the actual objects.

-By defining a sketch, the first character of the sketch's name should be Uppercase while we've known variable and function names often start with a lowercase character.
+By naming a sketch, the first character of the sketch's name should be Uppercase while we've known variable and function names often start with a lowercase character.
 And there are many pre-defined sketches which bring various conveniences.
 Let's check what time is it now.